dai-shi/react-suspense-router/README.md

 ### BrowserRouter

-BrowserRouter for Suspsense
+BrowserRouter for Suspsense Render-as-You-Fetch

-This accepts `suspenseConfig` prop for useTransition.
+Its usage is the same with react-router.

 #### Examples